Displayr/rhtmlTemplate/docs/extending_the_template.md

 1. Lets assume the new widget is called `rhtmlNew`.
 In reality you should pick a more relevant name.
 1. Open (OSX) terminal / (Windows) git shell
 1. Create a clone of the rhtmlTemplate project by typing `git clone git@github.com:Displayr/rhtmlTemplate.git`
 1. The command above creates a directory called rhtmlTemplate.
-Rename the directory to rhtmlNew
+Rename the directory to rhtmlNew.
 1. Change directory into the new directory. type `cd rhtmlNew` ENTER
-1. modify the `/.git/config` file using the editor and change the upsream origin to `rhtmlNew`.
+1. modify the `/.git/config` file using the editor and change the upstream origin to `rhtmlNew`.
 The `[remote "origin"]` should look like this:

 ```
     [remote "origin"]